Leasehold land dispute: $31,000 rent spirals to $81,000/year

 Paros said the clause was not engaged, but Smith says it was.

-Smith told Christian that he had recently lost his job and that his only options were for him to freehold the property or sell the leasehold interest - the townhouse.
-He indicated he was happy to offer Christian $155,000, but he found Christian's response "somewhat chilling".
+Smith told Christian he had recently lost his job and his only options were to freehold the property or sell the leasehold interest - the townhouse.
+He indicated he was happy to offer Christian the townhouse for $155,000, but he found Christian's response "somewhat chilling".

 He knew other lessees in the development had had to abandon their places through litigation and the rent review process, the High Court decision noted.

-Christian's Paros didn't concede to selling the site and instead went to the High Court last year, demanding Smith pay the money owed in leasehold fees which he had been withholding since the re-set in 2018.
+Christian's Paros didn't concede to selling the site, instead going to the High Court last year, demanding Smith pay the money owed in leasehold fees which he'd been withholding since the 2018 reset.

-Unhappy with the outcome of being denied the right to buy the land and charged back-rent, Smith went to the Appeal Court, representing himself against two lawyers: Liam McEntegart and Alec Steel acting for Paros.
+Unhappy with being denied the right to buy the land and charged back-rent, Smith went to the Appeal Court, representing himself against two lawyers: Liam McEntegart and Alec Steel acting for Paros.

-Paros wants $237,625 in back-rent - money Smith hasn't paid the land owner from 2018 for owning the townhouse occupying the land.
+Paros wanted $237,625 in back-rent - money it said Smith hasn't paid the land owner from 2018 for owning the townhouse on the land.

-Paros says the money is owed in leasehold fees from November 2018 onwards, but Smith isn't paying until the freeholding issues are resolved, and says the lease is invalid because he has given notice he wants to buy the land.
+Paros said the money was owed in leasehold fees from November 2018 onwards, but Smith wasn't paying until the freeholding issues were resolved.
+Paros said the lease was invalid because Smith had given notice he wanted to buy the land.

-Last year, Paros brought proceedings in the High Court seeking to recover that rent, but Smith opposed paying on the basis that the lease had been cancelled, and he counter-claimed for a declaration that the lease was cancelled.
+Last year, Paros brought High Court proceedings seeking to recover that rent, but Smith opposed paying on the basis the lease had been cancelled, and he counter-claimed for a declaration the lease was cancelled.

-The Appeal Court's September 21 decision has now sent the case back to the High Court to decide how much back-rent is owed to Paros.
+The Appeal Court's September 21 decision sent the case back to the High Court to decide how much back-rent was owed to Paros.

+The court decision said the property was one of 30 terraced townhouses called Freemans Close, built by what was Auckland City Council in the 1970s.

-Paros bought the land beneath Smith's townhouse in 2006 and is now demanding the back-rent from Smith as well as Shaw.
+Paros bought the land beneath Smith's townhouse in 2006 and demanded back-rent from Smith as well as Shaw.
 The land owner said Smith and Shaw were substantially in arrears in paying rent due under the lease.

 Julie Wilson, a director of Brown Partners Lawyers for Paros, said her client welcomed the Court of Appeal's decision, which confirmed the High Court was correct in dismissing claims levelled against it by the lessees.